Highlighter56/Brakeys-Game/README.md

     used to set the max speed the player can fall var maxFallSpeed
         func setMaxFallSpeed

+    The map is generaly done, but I need to make the door work.
+Ill probalby create a new branch.
+Simplify the door, and add a ending animation

 Goal: Polishing up
     Make the Tileset fancy and add some backgrounding